 The premise is that Alice (Keeley Hawes) and her daughter (Isabella Pappas, who is excellent) are just moving in to a new smart house designed by her roguish partner Harry when he falls down the stairs and dies.
 There seems at first to be some mystery about his death - a visitor came to the house at the time of the tragedy.
 But this isn't a murder story.
 The focus is on Alice's experience of bereavement, and the way she copes with a whole host of secrets from Harry's past, as well as his parents (Kenneth Cranham and Gemma Jones - both superb) and her own (Nigel Havers and Joanna Lumley - terrific).
 Lumley gets many of the funniest lines, although as the episodes go on, her character becomes increasingly a caricature.

-The writers are Simon Nye (most famous for Men Behaving Badly) and another very capable scriptwriter, Roger Goldby.
+The writers are Simon Nye (who shot to fame with the extremely successful Men Behaving Badly) and another very talented scriptwriter, Roger Goldby.
 As far as I can tell, they wanted to focus on a woman's difficulties in experiencing the loss of a loved one, but were also keen to throw in elements of both farce and practical reality.
 So we get various farcical situations, not least those involving burying Harry in the garden, but also a lot of stuff about tax, selling the house, and various property development shenanigans.

-I found the business stuff hopelessly unconvincing, I'm afraid.
+I found the business stuff unconvincing, I'm afraid.
 Alice's dad is a solicitor, admittedly not a genius, but surely even he would wonder whether as a dependent, even in the absence of a will, she'd have a potential claim under the Inheritance Act?
-And the tax talk made little sense.
+And the tax talk didn't make much sense.
 The same with the property discussions.
 Such clunkiness wouldn't matter too much if these things weren't dealt with at such length and so repetitively.

 One ensemble business discussion came over as a feeble echo of similar scenes in the third, and least satisfactory, Reginald Perrin series.
-(Simon Nye, perhaps significantly, wrote the remake of Reginald Perrin, and one can see the influence of David Nobbs here.)
+(Simon Nye, perhaps significantly, wrote the remake of Reginald Perrin, and one can see the influence of David Nobbs here - not a bad source of inspiration!.)
 Alas, the tone of the story wobbles badly in each episode, and even Keeley Hawes at her most hard-working can't quite redeem it.
 There's a feelgood story in there, straining to get out.
-But - for me - it gets swamped in the silliness.
+But - for me - it doesn't quite work.